Generic selectors

 To be a part of the Elohim Godhead consisting of God the Father and Jesus Christ requires a title and position equal with God.
 Speaking of Jesus Christ who was called the Word (Gk.
 Logos), John said, “the Word was with God, and the Word was God.”
 (John 1:1).
 There is no similar biblical statement that the Holy Spirit is God.
 This is, perhaps, one of the great proofs against Trinitarianism.
 The Bible is quite clear that the Elohim Godhead includes God the Father and Jesus Christ; but it nowhere includes the Holy Spirit in that Godhead.

 If the Holy Spirit is a part of the Elohim Godhead, then it would have to be God.
-Then, failure of the Bible to disclose the membership of the Holy Spirit would be a blasphemous omission.
+Failure of the Bible to disclose the membership of the Holy Spirit would be a blasphemous omission.
 Those who believe in a triune Godhead must surely admit this; if not, they have no other recourse than to consider that the Bible is a corrupt manuscript.

 The fact that the Holy Spirit is never a confirmed member of the Elohim Godhead is a condemnation of a Trinity and conclusive proof that it is simply the power of God.